TrackMan: Baseball

-TrackMan has recently been rolled out to all 30 MLB stadiums and more than 80 minor league ballparks.
+In 2015, Trackman was rolled out to all 30 MLB stadiums and more than 80 minor league ballparks.
 Major League Baseball uses Statcast, a system that uses cameras and radar to track and measure player and ball movements at all times.
-PITCHf/x, the previous pitch tracking system used by Statcast, was replaced by TrackMan in 2017.
+PITCHf/x, the previous pitch tracking system used by Statcast, was replaced by Trackman in 2017.
 PITCHf/x used high-speed cameras to measure the velocity of a baseball at 55 feet from home plate, where the ball may have already lost some speed.
-The TrackMan uses Doppler radar to measure maximum velocity, which is defined at the release point of the pitch.
+The Trackman uses Doppler radar to measure maximum velocity, which is defined at the release point of the pitch.
 The new technology led to reports of pitchers throwing slightly faster than they did in 2016.

 Football

-In 2019, the Chicago Bears became the first NFL team to use the TrackMan system in evaluating field goal kickers to find a new kicker after a critical missed field goal ended their previous season in a wild card playoff game.
+In 2019, the Chicago Bears became the first NFL team to incorporate the Trackman tracking system into their evaluation of field goal kickers.
+The technology was used during a highly scrutinized open competition to identify a replacement following the team’s season-ending missed field goal in the previous year's wild card playoff game.